ShellRechargeSolutionsEU/ocpp/README.md

 #### Handling requests

 To specify the request handler, we use a [_magnet pattern_].
 You can specify the request handler in different ways.
-After the `def requestHandler: ChargePointRequestHandler =`, you see a [`ChargePoint`](ocpp-messages/src/main/scala/com/thenewmotion/ocpp/messages/ChargePoint.scala) instance in the example program.
+After the `val requestHandler: ChargePointRequestHandler =`, you see a [`ChargePoint`](ocpp-messages/src/main/scala/com/thenewmotion/ocpp/messages/ChargePoint.scala) instance in the example program.
 But you can also specify the request handler as a function from `ChargePointReq` to `Future[ChargePointRes]`: